-How Oasis Hospital in Al Ain, UAE, has helped reduce infant mortality rate from 50 percent to less than one percent
+We talk to Oasis Hospital in Al Ain, UAE, about the steps they have taken to reduce infant mortality rate from 50 percent to less than one percent.

 Oasis Hospital, located in the UAE city of Al Ain, has two claims to fame.
 It was the birthplace of Sheikh Mohammed bin Zayed Al Nahyan, Crown Prince of Abu Dhabi.
 And, perhaps more importantly, it was the first private hospital in the UAE.